 • 1985 YMCA REGIONAL PHOTOGRAPHY AWARDS (Christchurch NZ) • Portrait, 1st • Action, 2nd, • Scenery, 3rd

-• 1978 COMMISSIONED 5 PIECE CHANDELIER DISPLAY LIGHTING.
+• 1978 INSTALLATION ART COMMISSION 5 PIECE CHANDELIER DISPLAY LIGHTING.
 SCULPTURED LEATHER AND BRASS (Christchurch, New Zealand)

 • 1964 SENIOR ART PRIZE (Hale School, Perth, Western Australia) Impressionist Oils

-• 1952-53 Mrs. DEAKEN Grade 1 Teacher (She loved a drawing I did.
+• 1952-53 Mrs. DEAKEN Grade 1 Teacher (She loved one of my drawings.
 I was a winner in her eyes) Donnybrook Junior High School, West Australia